OUR FOUNDER & EXECUTIVE DIRECTOR

 Subashini is Adjunct Professor at Pacific University teaching arts advocacy, an active Community Advisory Committee member of the Interstate Firehouse Cultural Center, and serves as a Board of Director for the James F. & Marion L. Miller Foundation and the Portland Parks Foundation.
 Subashini also serves as Oregon Arts Commissioner.

-OUR STUDIO COORDINATOR
+OUR STUDIO MANAGER

 Belinda Washington (She/Her)